Skip to main content

 Furthermore, the enzymatic machinery of steroidogenesis is directly impacted.
 Chronic inflammation increases the activity of the enzyme aromatase, which converts androgens (like testosterone) into estrogens.
 This process is particularly active in adipose tissue, which is itself a source of inflammatory cytokines.

-The result is a hormonal profile in men characterized by and relatively normal or elevated estrogen levels, a state that promotes further fat gain and inflammation.
+The result is a hormonal profile in men characterized by low testosterone and relatively normal or elevated estrogen levels, a state that promotes further fat gain and inflammation.
 In both men and women, the activity of 5-alpha reductase, the enzyme that converts testosterone to the more potent dihydrotestosterone (DHT), can also be affected, altering the balance of androgenic signaling.

 Sustained inflammation biochemically rewires hormone production pathways and blunts the sensitivity of cellular hormone receptors.